-1. The priority of a transfer of a receivable that is described in a notice registered in the Registry is determined by the time of registration, whether the receivable is acquired by the transferor, or comes into existence, before or after the time of registration.
+The Working Group may wish to consider the alternative drafting of this provision, as submitted by one stakeholder: "The priority of a transfer of a receivable that is described in a notice registered in the Registry is determined by the time of registration, [regardless of] whether the receivable is acquired by the transferor, or comes into existence, before or after the time of registration."
+See Comment 105 in Doc.
+4.